yaronski/payoutor/README.md

 - **Locale issues:** The script forces `LC_NUMERIC=C` for all calculations to avoid decimal/comma confusion.
 - **No EMA30 price for block:** The script uses a recent block (latest - 200) to ensure a valid, scrapable EMA30 price from Subscan.
 If you need a different block, adjust the offset in the script.

-## FAQ

-**Q: How does the script get the EMA30 price for a block?**
-A: It scrapes the Subscan price converter tool for prices at that exact block and extracts the 30d EMA price shown on the page, matching what you see in the UI.

-**Q: Can I use this for other tokens or networks?**
-A: The script is tailored for GLMR (Moonbeam) and MOVR (Moonriver) but can be adapted for similar Subscan-supported networks.

-**Q: How do I change the payout ratios?**
-A: Use the `--glmr-ratio` and `--movr-ratio` options, or set them in a config file.

-**Q: What if the script fails to get a price?**
-A: It will retry several times and log errors.

-**Q: How do I get the 30d EMA for an exact block?**
-A: The script uses the block number in the Subscan tool and extracts the EMA30 price shown for that block, just as you would do manually.

 ---